 - Perform integration of XML-based audit log files with MySQL, Oracle, or other solutions.

 #6) InnoDB Transactional Support

 MySQL storage engine InnoDB supports ACID-compliant transactions within the database for ensuring its security.
-Features like Multi-Version Concurrency Control (MVCC), maintains database snapshots at different points of time, and foreign keys implementation helps in maintaining database integrity.
+Features like Multi-Version Concurrency Control (MVCC), maintaining database snapshots at different points of time, and foreign keys implementation helps in maintaining database integrity.

 #7) MySQL Online Backup

-Using Online Backup, database backups can be taken while the database is the inactive state.
+Using Online Backup, database backups can be taken while the database is an inactive state.
 Along with “Hot” or “Online” backup, it allows Full, Partial, Incremental, or Selective backups.
 It also allows database recovery using the “Point In Time Recovery” (PITR) method.

 A storage engine is a component within a database that is used to perform different SQL operations related to data creation, data manipulation, and data management.
 They are designed for different purposes and hence, perform the best when used accordingly.